j2gl/php-debug/README.md

 # php-debug

-This is an apache php image with xdebug installed to be ready for debug in any IDEs.
+This is an apache php docker image with xdebug installed to be ready for debugging in any IDE.

 ## Running